redox-os/book/src/ch09-03-porting-applications.md

 - Below `[build]` - development libraries.
 - Below `[package]` - runtime dependencies (data files).

-All recipes are **statically compiled**, thus you don't need to package libraries and applications separated for binary linking, simplifying the configuration/packaging process.
+All recipes are **statically compiled**, thus you don't need to package libraries and applications separated for binary linking, improving security and simplifying the configuration/packaging.

 ## Cookbook Templates